strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Introduction.md

 incident edges of the `i-th` node in `Nodes` array.

 `Graph.fs` contains a few auxiliary functions to build a graph instance and to interact with it.
-Note that we suppose a Graph instance to be immutable even though, for example, `Nodes`, which is an alias for an array of integers, is a mutable structure.
+Note that we assume a `Graph` instance to be immutable even though, for example, `Nodes`, which is an alias for an array of integers, is a mutable structure.
 Using immutable structures such as lists would have slowed down graphs